OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 reflection, this information being difficult to find may be much more important than the fact that it exists somewhere.
 The vast majority of people who may be interested in it will never access it.
-I'm fortunate to be in a place where I can physically speak to many of the knoweldge experts.
+I'm fortunate to be in a place where I can physically speak to many of the knowledge experts.
 Most people aren't.

 ## #2: Transparency is typically relative to a specific purpose.